sonata-project/SonataAdminBundle/Resources/doc/reference/form_help_message.rst

 Form Help Messages
 ==========

-About Help messages
+Help Messages
 ------------------------

 Help messages are short notes that are rendered together with form fields.
-They are generally used to show additional information so the user can complete the form-element faster and more accurately.
+They are generally used to show additional information so the user can complete the form element faster and more accurately.

 Example
 ----------------